“Artworks for Solidarity” – in collaboration with Art Explora

-The self-taught Cameroonian artist Pascale Marthine Tayou, assisted by 9 of his students at the Beaux-Arts de Paris, proposed a co-creation of 3D sculptures made of recycled straws, beads and wire.
-The participants were entire Tibetan, African and Ukrainian families, brought together by the association CARMEUDON.
+The self-taught Cameroonian artist Pascale Marthine Tayou, assisted by 9 of his students from the Beaux-Arts de Paris, proposed a co-creation of 3D sculptures made of recycled straws, beads and wire.
+The participants were entire Tibetan, African and Ukrainian families, brought together by the nonprofit CARMEUDON.
 This structure, founded in 2015, aims to facilitate the integration into French society of people with refugee status or an equivalent status, regardless of their origin, nationality or religion.

 2° Monday, October 10, 2022 – morning